jsimms/compost-instructions/README.md

 You will need to do a little bit of assembly using a soldering iron on two pieces of the circuit so they can work on the breadboard.
 The [CC3000 Wifi Shield](http://www.adafruit.com/product/1469) and the [SHT-10 Temp/Humidity sensor](http://www.adafruit.com/product/1298).
 There are a lot of videos out there on YouTube that cover soldering, including [this one from Adafruit](https://www.youtube.com/watch?v=QKbJxytERvg), so go ahead and give it a bit of practice.

+Ultimately, you just want those pins soldered on their so [they are ready to go](http://jdsimms.com.s3.amazonaws.com/compost/arduino01.JPG) into the breadboard.

 You will also need to download their respective Arduino libraries and install them on your computer so we can use them in the sketch.

 SHT-10: https://github.com/practicalarduino/SHT1x